 Thanks for reading today’s review about DayTradeToWin

-DayTradeToWin is a day trading education company that is owned and operated by a person named John Paul, operating from Boca Raton, Florida.
+DayTradeToWin is a day trading education company operated by a person named John Paul, operating from Boca Raton, Florida.

-A quick search of Archive.Org reveals that the DayTradeToWin website came online in late 2007, or early 2008.
+A quick search of Archive.Org for DayTradeToWin does not reveal any information, but we do know the website came online in late 2007,

 Apart from the website, DayTradeToWin has a YouTube channel that has been up since October 13, 2008.
-The YouTube channel currently has 19,000+ subscribers with over 2,200,000 page views of the videos.
-In terms of social media coverage, subscribers and page views, the DayTradeToWin YouTube channel should be considered one of the largest trading promotional businesses on the internet.
+The YouTube channel currently has 31,000+ subscribers with over 3,800,000 page views of the videos, which is pretty impressive.
+In terms of social media coverage, subscribers, and page views, the DayTradeToWin YouTube channel should be considered one of the largest trading educational promotional channels on the internet.

 DayTradeToWin has the following product offering:

 The main product of DayTradeToWin is its mentorship program.
-This program lasts a total of 8 weeks.
-Included in the mentorship program is the opportunity to watch John Paul trade on a simulator for two hours, each week.
+This program lasts a total of 8 weeks and Includes all the course and software with lifetime licenses.
+Included in the mentorship program is the opportunity to meet with John Paul live and learn Price Action Methods in by logging into a trading room for two hours, each week.

 Prior to April 2011, DayTradeToWin posted highly detailed performance claims dating back to 2008.
-These performance claims were even better.
 The average winning month was typically ranging from $30,000 to $70,000 in monthly profits.
-Once again, no losing months, nor any losing weeks.
+What we know is that 20 contracts were used to accomplish this feat.

 But is it true?